Skip to Content

 Declared Major

 When you are admitted as a transfer student, you enter the Institute with a declared major.
 This provides you with the opportunity to be part of an academic department and to be advised by a faculty member upon arrival.
-Please confirm your intended major with Leslie Bottari.
+Please confirm your intended major with Leslie Smith Bottari.
 She will put you in contact with the Undergraduate Administrator of your academic department prior to your arrival.
 The Undergraduate Administrator will be your primary contact in your new department who assign you to a faculty advisor to assist you with fall registration.

 As a transfer student, you may only declare one major upon enrollment to MIT.
 If you are interested in double majoring, you may declare it after completing one semester at MIT.
 Although it is possible for transfer students to double major, it can be challenging to complete dual degrees within 3 years.
 If you need an additional semester(s) to complete a second major, you are not guaranteed financing and would need to visit your financial aid counselor for guidance.